danielamariei/movie-recommendations/README.md

 ## Introduction
 The implementation of a movie recommendation system on top of the Hadoop platform using Apache Pig and Apache Hive.

+The purpose of this project is to provide movie recommendations based on the ratings made be multiple users.
+It uses a collaborative filtering algorithm in order to construct user profiles, detect the closest users and construct a set of movies that the users will most likey appreciate.
+The algorithm is based on the work presented in the following book (chapter 9): Title: Minning of Massive Datasets, Authors: Jure Leskovec, Anand Rajaraman and Jeffrey D, Ullman.

+ Input:
+ - a CSV file with user ratings that has the following columns at least:userId, movieId and rating,
+ - a CSV file with movie data that has the following columns at least: movieId and movieTitle,
+ - the id of the user for which we want to make the recommendations,
+ - the size of the sample from the ratings file on which we should base our algorithm.

+ Output:
+ - a list of recommended movie titles.

 * Project requirements: Recommendations on Movies data.
 * Movies dataset: http://grouplens.org/datasets/movielens/20m/.